 Do NOT mail the certificates.

-To the Vendor
+To the Service Provider

 The visual COI instructions sample found on page 2 shows what your COI should look like to be marked compliant.
 Pay close attention to the highlighted fields and notations.
 If your insurance documents are marked non-compliant for a specific reason, compare your COI to the visual COI instructions sample to identify the difference and work with your agent to submit a revised certificate.